threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 #### Architecture

-With the state-of-art technology, ThreeFold Tech architecture allows to an easy way to provision in blockchain nodes or other IT workload needed in the Parity Substrate ecosystem.
-The components of Threefold needed to do so are Zero-OS, Quantum-Safe Storage, Planetary Network, TF-Chain and the Smart Contract for IT.
+With the state-of-art technology, ThreeFold Tech architecture allows to an easy way to thin provision blockchain nodes in the Parity Substrate ecosystem.
+The main component to have the Thin Provisioning Working is Zero-DB.

+The components to provision them onto the ThreeFold Grid are Zero-OS, Quantum-Safe Storage, Planetary Network, TF-Chain and the Smart Contract for IT.

+* **Zero-DB**

+0-db is a fast and efficient key-value store redis-protocol compatible, which makes data persistent inside an always append datafile, with namespaces support.

+Characteristics :
+- Backend engine for Storage
+- Can do +50000 transactions/sec
+- Can work on SSD and HDD
+- Is optimised for (soft/green) easy operation on HD
+- Works with reservations
+- Is an always-append store, which can have unlimited history
+- Master-slave replication built-in

+Zero-DB is being used as backend storage for Quantum Safe Filesystem.

 * **Zero-OS**